nicksagona/popphp-v1-legacy/README.md

 -------

 The files in this archive are released under the Pop PHP Framework license.
-You can find a copy of this license in LICENSE.TXT.
+You can find a copy of this license in LICENSE.txt.